eugeniecyen/Article_CarCar_ThermalSublethalMeth/README.md

 <br/><br/>
 ### Data

-**Metadata_Hatchlings_Reloc3.xlsx**: Experiment metadata for the 40 hatchlings included in this study
+**Metadata_Hatchlings_Reloc3.xlsx**: Experiment metadata for the 40 hatchlings that were sequenced with WGBS in this study

 **EvolApps_ALL_filt_CtoT_Intersect_GlobalMeth_Per_Ind.csv**: Global methylation counts per hatchling